mxcl/PromiseKit/Documentation/FAQ.md

 ## Do I need to retain my promises?

-No, every promise handler retains its promise until the handler is executed.
-Once all handlers are executed the promise is deallocated.
-So you only need to retain the promise if you need to reference its final value after its chain has completed.
+No. Every promise handler retains its promise until the handler is executed.
+Once all handlers have been executed, the promise is deallocated.
+So you only need to retain the promise if you need to refer to its final value after its chain has completed.

 ## Where should I put my `catch`?